divyaaanbazhagan/SampleTest/README.md

 # SampleTest
-This project for SampleTest in GIT
+This project for SampleTest in GIT HUB